prokhorvlg/teammates/README.md

 1. Commit and push changes to 'main'.
 2. Heroku should automatically build when the push is complete.
 3. Visit [https://teammates-demo.herokuapp.com/](https://teammates-demo.herokuapp.com/).
 (Heroku can be... shaky sometimes.)

+## Future ideas
+* Add randomized job titles to the node server.
+* Add the ability to add and remove employees from the data set.
+* More extensive sorting functionality would be nice (alphabetical order, etc).
+* Incorporate useContext for some of the more deeply nested props.